-In the past 5 years we have upgraded and remodeled all of our workspaces for state-of-the-art efficiency.
+The Cardiology Service is equipped with upgraded and remodeled workspaces for state-of-the-art efficiency.
 We are a 100% digital service, with all examination recordings stored digitally on systems accessible from our other rooms, offices and remote locations.

-This room contains a small library, desk space for 3 residents, a conference table for 8-10 people, a networked computer, a video projection system, and a video conferencing system for joint meetings with staff at our Davis and San Diego clinics.
-Both student and resident rounds, service meetings, journal club and other meetings take place here.
+This room contains a small library, desk space for three residents, a conference table for 8-10 people, a networked computer, a video projection system, and a video conferencing system for joint meetings with staff at our Davis and San Diego clinics.
+Both student and resident rounds, service meetings, Journal Club and other meetings take place here.

 This is the primary work room for the service and where we spend most of our time.
-It has 2 ultrasound machines (Philips iE33 and Hewlett-Packard 5500) and exam tables, 3 networked computers, holding cages, and 2 adjacent examination rooms for receiving patients and consulting with owners.
+It has two ultrasound machines (Philips iE33 and Hewlett-Packard 5500) and exam tables, three networked computers, holding cages, and two adjacent examination rooms for receiving patients and consulting with owners.
 Most of the electrocardiographic, blood pressure, and echocardiographic examinations are performed here

 Ultrasound Examination Area

 Our primary ultrasound machine is a Philips iE33 Echocardiograph with 2D, Doppler and 3D capabilities that is connected to an image server and workstation computer.
 The plexiglass table and pad are used to comfortably elevate small animal patients so that the examination may be conducted from below.
 Most routine resting electrocardiograms are also performed on this table, as well as ultrasound-guided drainage of pleural or pericardial fluid.